Do I have to retake my CTC qualification?

 How can I use my qualification?

-CTC courses and qualifications are primarily vocational, i.e. they are designed around doing a professional role, whether being paid for that role or not.
+CTC courses and qualifications are primarily vocational, i.e. they are designed around performing a professional role, whether being paid for that role or not.

-You can use your qualification in line with it's own specification (see the particular course webpage) in a voluntary or a paid role, as part of a club, as an employee or for other organisations such as charities.
-You can also use it as a self employed outdoor practioner.
+You can use your qualification in line with its own specification (see the particular course webpage) in a voluntary or a paid role, as part of a club, as an employee or for other organisations such as charities.
+You can also use it as a self-employed outdoor practitioner.

 Where is my qualification accepted?

 CTC courses are accepted across the whole of the UK.
 Courses are delivered by CTC in all devolved nations and under HSE guidance, are accepted there as valid.

 Further afield, there are many activity providers in Europe, Egypt, Canada and other areas of the world who see the value in CTC qualifications and either request them for their employees, put their employees through the relevant course, or use them as a base level of training from which they add their own local requirements.